A few months ago I heard a song that got stuck in my head. The lyrics were a mantra that is repeated over and over:

 Isn’t it fair to assume that absolute clarity and connection to your true self as you merge with the divine (or however you conceive of your path’s ultimate destination) would result in a big heaping dose of bliss?

-Then a couple of weeks ago, I heard an interview with Jia Tolentino, a staff writer for the New Yorker.
+So then couple of weeks ago I heard an interview with Jia Tolentino, a staff writer for the New Yorker.
 In response to a question about one of her essays, she described how she continued to be drawn to something she first encountered through the ecstatic tradition of a Christian mega church in Houston.

 She said “Through attaining an ecstatic state, you reach a sort of union with God”.